 Emotional Safety and Writing Risks

-Writing programs don’t often address the key condition needed to write: emotional safety.
+Some writing programs don’t address the key condition needed to take writing risks: emotional safety.

 That’s why writing a diary or a journal has been popular for centuries.
-The tradition of daily writing away from readers allows people:
+The tradition of daily writing away from readers allows people to:

 In our “educator” hunger to create writers of our children, sometimes we skip the step that allows them to write without our prying eyes.